sgmurphy/wordpress-plugins/events-manager/readme.txt

 18. Grid view for displaying your upcoming events at a glance

 == Changelog ==
+= 6.5.1 =
+* Fixed hard-coded naming of bookings table for SQL query affecting list table searches on WP installs with custom DB prefixes.
+* Fixed PHP warning on bookings list tables.
+* Fixed some default settings not saving properly.
+* Added `em_bookings_table_get_item_limits` filter to add/modify custom limits, applicable to other tables such as `em_transactions_table_get_item_limits`.
+* Fixed status filter not working in bookings admin table.
+* Fixed fatal PHP error when grouping events in shortcode (bug introduced in 6.5).
+* Fixed "Ticket Spaces" column not ordered due to naming conflict with `ticket_spaces` db field name.
+* Changed "Ticket Spaces" column key from `ticket_spaces` to `ticket_booking_spaces`, the "Ticket Spaces" column index is now "Ticket Capacity".

 = 6.5 =
 * Added multi-array support for EM_Bookings_Table::get_booking_actions() allowing for separate sections of actions
 * Removed em-bookings-action and em-bookings-action-X classes from booking actions links in preference of data- attributes and an em-list-bookings-row-action